 - salt and pepper

-Steam the sweet potatoes until completely soft.
+Using an insert, steam the sweet potatoes in a medium/ large pot covered, until completely soft, about 15-20 minutes.
 Drain and let cool.

 To make the sauce: Whisk together all the ingredients until smooth: set aside.